meshcloud/meshcloud-docs/docs/administration.platforms.md

 #### Restrict Platform Access

 Access to a specific meshPlatform can be restricted via the "Restrictions" tab.
-This feature is helpful when a new meshPlatform shall be integrated, but initially only be visible to a few meshCustomers for integration testing.
+This feature is helpful when a new meshPlatform shall be integrated, but initially only be visible to a few meshWorkspaces for integration testing.
-Another use-case is having a dedicated Cloud Platform that shall only be available to certain meshCustomers in general.
+Another use-case is having a dedicated Cloud Platform that shall only be available to certain meshWorkspaces in general.

-To restrict the meshPlatform, search for the customers the platform shall be restricted to and add these customers via the *+* button.
+To restrict the meshPlatform, search for the workspaces the platform shall be restricted to and add these workspaces via the *+* button.

 #### Manage Quota Definitions